Skip to content

 Vague Contracts

-If the contract is unclear about commission rates, exclusivity terms, contract duration, or termination clauses, that’s a problem.
-Always have a lawyer or knowledgeable advisor review any contract before you sign.
+The most important thing, obviously, is clarity in a modeling contract.
+If the contract is unclear about commission rates, exclusivity terms, contract duration, or termination clauses — that’s a serious problem.
+Always have a lawyer or knowledgeable advisor review any contract before signing.

 Too Good to Be True Promises